noiseprotocol/noisesocket_spec/noisesocket.md

  * The responding message's `negotiation_data_len`
  * The responding message's `negotiation_data`

-If the responder requests a retry, the prologue is the same as above except the string "NoiseSocketInit3" is used.
+If the responder requests retry with a different Noise protocol, the prologue is set to the UTF-8 string "NoiseSocketInit3" followed by all bytes received and transmitted in the NoiseSocket protocol prior to the `noise_message_len` in the retry message.
+This consists of the following values concatenated together:

+ * The UTF-8 string "NoiseSocketInit3"
+ * The initial message's `negotiation_data_len`
+ * The initial message's `negotiation_data`
+ * The initial message's `noise_message_len`
+ * The initial message's `noise_message`
+ * The responding message's `negotiation_data_len`
+ * The responding message's `negotiation_data`
+ * The responding message's `noise_message_len` (i.e. two bytes of zeros)
+ * The retry message's `negotiation_data_len`
+ * The retry message's `negotiation_data`

-Finally, the application using NoiseSocket may append an arbitrary **application prologue** following the above data.
+Finally, the application using NoiseSocket may append an arbitrary **application prologue** byte sequence following the above data.

 5. IPR